NFHS

 • May be excessive contact.

-• Contact that is not necessarily premeditated or based solely on the severity of the act.
 This type of foul may be strategic to stop the clock or create a situation that may be tactically done for the team taking action.
 This foul may be innocent in severity, but without any playing of the ball, it becomes an intentional act such as a player wrapping their arms around an opponent.
 The act may be excessive in its intensity and force of the action.
 These actions are all intentional fouls and are to be called as such.

 Officials must be aware of the game situations as the probability of fouling late in the game is an accepted coaching strategy and is utilized by many coaches in some form.
 Officials must have the courage to enforce the intentional foul rule properly.

-4. Guarding.
+Guarding.
 The addition of rule 10.7.12, has been successful in its intent to clean up illegal contact on the ballhandler/dribbler and post players.
 Players are attempting to replace this illegal contact with contact observed as “body bumping”.
 Illegal contact with the body must be ruled a foul however, officials must accurately identify if the defense or offense causes the contact and penalize the player causing the illegal contact.
 Once a defensive player obtains legal guarding position by facing an opponent with both feet of the floor inbounds, he/she may move to maintain that position in any direction except toward the offensive player being guarded when contact occurs.
 The defense is not required to keep both feet on the playing court and may jump vertically or laterally to maintain the legal position.
 If contact occurs prior to the offensive player getting head and shoulders passed the defender the responsibility is on the offensive player.